This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 A reminder: if you’re swimming in the Top End, always ‘be crocwise’ and check the signs before swimming to make sure it is safe to take a dip.

-Day 4: Kakadu to Katherine via Pine Creek – 3 hours drive time
+Day 4 – 6: Drive to Katherine via Pine Creek

-Stop in at Leliyn – Edith Falls on the western side of Nitmiluk National Park.
-The lush, grassy campsites make Edith Falls an idyllic spot for camping.
+Stop in for a swim at Leliyn – Edith Falls is on the western side of Nitmiluk National Park.
+The lush, grassy campsites make Edith Falls an idyllic spot for camping and a great place to stay a few days.

 The large pandanus-fringed natural swimming hole is perfect to relax in at the base of the falls.
 Walking trails take you up to the swimming holes above Edith Falls which are well worth the walk.